Callywith College Support for Students on Mainstream Programmes

 - Support at key transition points

-The SENDCo can attend the young person's final EHCP review at school if invited.
+The SENDCo or Assistant SENDCo can attend the young person's Y10 and final EHCP review at school if invited.
 Support at Callywith is planned with the young person and transition visits are encouraged.
 The young person may also be accompanied at interview.